joncursi/cheddur-whitepaper/whitepaper.md

 valuable bounties.
 15% of all \text{\sout{U}} tokens generated through inflation are earmarked for bounties in order to accelerate the adoption of Cheddur.

+Bounties will be run outside of the consensus of the Steem blockchain, which will new bounties to be tested and existing bounties to be tweaked over time.

 ### First to Review Bounty

 To encourage users to try out and review new (or lesser-known) cryptocurrency